 Game plan: These brownies will last up to 3 days in an airtight container at room temperature.

-8 tablespoons unsalted butter (1 stick), cut into 8 pieces
+- 8 tablespoons unsalted butter (1 stick), cut into 8 pieces

-2 large eggs, at room temperature
+- 2 large eggs, at room temperature

-1 cup granulated sugar
+- 1 cup granulated sugar

 - 1 teaspoon vanilla extract

 - 1/2 teaspoon baking powder

-1/4 teaspoon fine salt
+- 1/4 teaspoon fine salt

-1 cup all-purpose flour
+- 1 cup all-purpose flour